Skip to content

 3. Integration type: Default (all spaces) or Space-specific.
 Each Spacelift account can only support one default integration per VCS provider, which is available to all stacks and modules in the same Space as the integration.

-You will need to create an app password for this integration on the Bitbucket Cloud site.
+You will need to create an API token for this integration on the Bitbucket Cloud site.

-3. Fill in the details to create a new app password: App password creation
+2. Fill in the details to create a new API token:

-5. Copy the app password details to finish the integration in Spacelift.
-Created new app password
+4. Copy the API token details to finish the integration in Spacelift.

 Copy details into Spacelift»

-Now that your personal access token has been created, return to the integration configuration screen in Spacelift.
+Now that your API token has been created, return to the integration configuration screen in Spacelift.

-2. App password: Paste the app password that Spacelift will use to access your Bitbucket Cloud repository.
+2. API token: Paste the API token that Spacelift will use to access your Bitbucket Cloud repository.

 3. Labels: Organize integrations by assigning labels to them.